 CLI reference

 The @dtifx/cli package publishes the dtifx binary.
-It registers the diff, build, and audit command modules with a shared kernel, providing consistent IO, telemetry, and error handling.
+It registers the extract, diff, build, and audit command modules with a shared kernel, providing consistent IO, telemetry, and error handling.
 This reference lists every command and option.

 Programmatic APIs